dtudk/pythonsupport-page/docs/python/installation.rst

 .. tip::
     We suggest removing any pre-installed Python versions and VS Code before proceeding with this  guide to ensure a smooth installation process.
-You can refer to this guide to walk you through the uninstallation process, ensuring you're all set to get started.
+For help with this process, take a look at the section on `Deleting multiple versions of python <deletingPython.html>`_.